 In between lighting jobs he squeezed an apprenticeship in making furniture with an old theater co-worker.
 In that sense Mark took after his grandfather who was a master cabinet maker, making pieces that furnished the Kennedy White House.
 In addition to his training with furniture he also learned his remodeling skills in Princeton , NJ .

 All of their success had a price; they no longer had time for each other.
 To compensate they took 5 or 6 vacations a year.
 While wondering through the eastern shore of Maryland they stumbled on a craft fair.
 Indulging Carol's obsession of jewelry they spent careful hours pouring over the beautiful hand made creations.
-Carol fell in love with a pair of cooper earrings beautifully burned in violets and reds.
+Carol fell in love with a pair of copper earrings beautifully burned in violets and reds.

 Mark interrupted the purchase by casually commenting they could make the same at home, in fact he had a sheet of copper left over from a bathroom remodel.
 For once Mark managed to shock Carol.
 She simply couldn't believe he could make jewelry.
 So excited, they cut their vacation short and rushed home to happily create.